-That’s why, even though the CEC-10 is one of the most expensive models we looked at, the G+S review team had no trouble deciding that the CEC-10 is the best egg cooker you can buy.
+That’s why, even though the CEC-10 is one of the most expensive models we looked at, the Your House Garden review team had no trouble deciding that the CEC-10 is the best egg cooker you can buy.

 The quality of some Cuisinart products has fallen off in recent years, but the Egg Central isn’t one of those products.
 It’s well-built and solid, with stainless steel used to manufacture both the cover and the interior (the base and egg trays are made from BPA-free plastic).

 The egg-like shape of the machine and the brushed silver finish on the top make the CEC-10 extremely attractive, too, and it doesn’t have an enormous footprint (since it’s just seven inches wide) so it can fit easily on most counters.

 The key to our love for this Cuisinart egg cooker, however, is performance.
 Hard-boiled eggs are impeccably-cooked, and soft-boiled ones are perfect, too.
 You can put ten eggs into the unit; seven eggs fit nicely into the built-in holder, and a second tier that lets you cook another three eggs comes with the unit and fits right on top of the primary egg tray.

 There’s also an omelet tray and a poaching tray included (the manufacturer says you can poach as many as four eggs at a time, but the team thinks more than two would be living dangerously), boosting the Egg Central’s versatility.

 This cooker comes with a marked measuring cup for determining how much water should be put into the reservoir, the piercing pin is sharp with a plastic cover, there’s an audio alarm when eggs are done but no auto-shutoff feature, everything but the base is machine-washable, and it’s incredibly simple to use.